Woman in the Dunes: Plot

 The widow has long resigned herself to her fate, and entreats Junpei to help her shovel the sand.
 Although Junpei points out that the sand is poor quality and will make defective cement, she crassly explains that it is not her problem.
 With the sand piling up in and around the house, Junpei finally agrees to help the widow dig; however, he continues plotting his escape.
 Although the widow has trapped Junpei, she also grows emotionally attached to him.
 The two become lovers.

 Junpei uses an improvised grappling hook to haul himself out of the pit.
 However, the villagers chase him into quicksand, which forces him to ask his captors for help.
 The villagers free him and return him to the widow.

 Like the widow, Junpei eventually resigns himself to his situation.
 Frustrated with the monotony of the pit, he asks his captors to see the nearby sea every day.
 The villagers agree on the condition that he has sex with the widow while they watch.
 Junpei agrees, but the widow refuses, calling him a pervert.
 Junpei tries to force himself on the widow anyway, but she fends him off while the villagers watch.

 Through his persistent efforts to trap a crow as a messenger, Junpei discovers a way to draw water from the damp sand at night by capillary action.
 His efforts to perfect the technique help him settle into an easy routine.
 When an ectopic pregnancy threatens to kill the widow, the villagers take her to a doctor.
 They leave the rope ladder hanging, and Junpei climbs out.
-He chooses to go back in the pit, telling himself that he can still escape later.
+After going to see the nearby sea, he chooses to go back in the pit, telling himself that he can still escape later.
 He muses that he would like to show someone his method of water production, and the villagers would be the best audience.

 The film's final shot is of a police report stating that Junpei has been missing for seven years.